UniMath/agda-unimath/src/metric-spaces/functoriality-isometries-cauchy-pseudocompletions-of-metric-spaces.lagda.md

-# The action on Cauchy approximations of isometries between metric spaces
+# Functoriality of Cauchy pseudocompletions of metric spaces and isometries

 ```agda
 module metric-spaces.functoriality-isometries-cauchy-pseudocompletions-of-metric-spaces where